-“In Maryland Condominium and HOA Construction Defect Cases, the 10-year statute of repose for contractors, architects and engineers comes into play whenever damage or injury from a latent common area construction defect first occurs more than 10-years after the date that the community was completed.
-If the statute applies, it bars a condominium association or HOA from bringing a construction defect legal claims against a contractor, architect, or engineer that would otherwise be permissible under Maryland’s “discovery rule” extension of “accrual” under the general 3-year statute of limitations.
-However, the 10-year statute of repose does not necessarily bar a construction defect claim against condominium and HOA developers whose roles and responsibilities for a community association project often go well beyond that of a typical “contractor.”
+“In Maryland Condominium and HOA Construction Defect Cases, the 10-year statute of repose comes into play whenever damage or injury from a latent common area construction defect first occurs more than 10-years after the community was completed.
+If the statute applies, it bars a condominium association or HOA from bringing a construction defect claim against a contractor that would otherwise be permissible under Maryland’s “discovery rule.”
+However, the statute does not bar a construction defect claim against a condominium or HOA developer whose ongoing involvement with a community take it outside the definition of a typical “contractor.”

 Nicholas D. Cowie, Maryland and Washington DC Condominium and HOA Lawyer and Construction Defect Attorney